 - Death benefits and funeral expenses to survivors of a worker who died.

-- Wage compensation depending on whether you are temporarily or permanently disabled, and whether your disability is total or partial.
+- Wage compensation depends on whether you are temporarily or permanently disabled, and whether your disability is total or partial.

 There are two important differences in what you receive under workers’ compensation from personal injury damages.
 First, your wage compensation is partial under workers’ compensation and not your regular amount.
 And second, unlike personal injury damages, workers’ compensation benefits do not include pain and suffering from the accident.